Xylopyrographer/LiteLED/README.md

 ### Return Status Codes

-The LiteLED methods that write to the string buffer (everything except the constructor the the `getPixel` methods) return a status code of `esp_err_t ` type on completion.
+The LiteLED methods that write to the string buffer (everything except the constructor and the `get...` methods) return a status code of `esp_err_t ` type on completion.
 Checking this code and taking action is optional and is an exercise left to the developer.

 If things go OK, the return code is `ESP_OK` which is of type `int` with a value of `0`.
 So a quick check would be, if the return code is anything other than `0`, something went amok.